-In collaboration with hippo, for St. Lukes in St. Louis, we created an interactive installation allowing people to paint their own work of "heART."
+In collaboration with hippo and a cardiology center we created an interactive installation allowing people to paint their own work of "heART."
 Constructing a 13' tall heart as a canvas, and using the Kinect, passersby in a mall could simply wave their hands and see brush strokes manifest themselves.
-After they were done, their painting was uploaded to an online gallery at stlukes-heartart.com.
+After they were done, their painting was uploaded to an online gallery.
 They could also text a number to have their heART delivered to their phone.

 Massacre in the Crossroads

-During Halloween season, we conducted a sillhouette based massacre on the second story windows of T2 Studios.
+During Halloween season, we conducted a sillhouette based massacre on the second story windows of our building.
 At random times, we would ask the audience to choose the fate of the victims.

 AIGA Interactive Timeline

-We hosted AIGA KC's 20th anniversary party, installing an interactive timeline in our space.
+We hosted AIGA's 20th anniversary party, installing an interactive timeline in our space.
 The timespan featured milestones within the design community over the past 20 years.
 As the span slowly floated by, guests could draw their own timelines using hand gestures or with their cell phones.
-This piece used Community Core Vision motion tracking technology in conjunction with Adobe Flash to create the graphics.
+This piece used Community Core Vision motion tracking technology in conjunction with Flash to create the graphics.